Home » DIY » Scrap Wood Christmas Decor

 scrap wood christmas decor peace joy hope MyRepurposedLife

-I really love how the Peace, Joy, Hope pieces turned out.
+I love how the Peace, Joy, Hope pieces turned out.
 These are the same size as the Oh Holy Night Christmas Ornaments.

 tiny scrap wood blocks NOEL MyRepurposedLife

-These tiny scraps were perfect for NOEL—I love how they look with the small burlap wrapped tree, don’t you?
+These tiny scraps were perfect for NOEL.
+I love how they look with the small burlap-wrapped tree, don’t you?

 scrap wood blocks JOY MyRepurposedLife